 Vaping has seen exponential growth in popularity over the past five years or more.
 Electronic cigarette use is rising faster than any other substance use recorded.
-And the biggest worry is that one of the main users — teenagers — are not the intended demographic for these hazardous devices.
+And the biggest worry is that one of their main users — teenagers — are not the intended demographic for these hazardous devices.

-It’s a sad irony that a product that was originally conceived as a smoking cessation aid is, in fact, creating a whole new generation of nicotine addicts.
-According to the Truth Initiative, the use of disposable e-cigarettes increased about 1,000% among high school e-cigarette users in 2020 and they are now the most common source of tobacco for young people.
 While e-cigarettes may be less harmful than traditional cigarettes, they are in no way harmless.
 In North America, a sudden outbreak of lung injuries associated with e-cigarettes during the summer of 2019 highlighted some of the short-term dangers of these devices.
 But perhaps even more concerning is that they are so new that experts don’t yet know what the long-term effects might be.

 What is Vaping?

-Vapes, vape pens, mods, tanks or e-cigarettes are collectively known as Electronic Nicotine Delivery Systems (ENDS).
-These battery-operated devices heat a liquid into an aerosol that is then inhaled.
-This liquid usually – but not always – contains nicotine, and thus, in theory, helps smokers wean themselves off cigarettes.
-One of the reasons behind the rapid uptake among teens, however, is that many have fruit or candy flavours added which appeal to young people.
-Another, is the product design which has become increasingly sleek and techy-looking.
+One of the reasons behind the rapid uptake among teens, however, is that many have added fruit or candy flavours that appeal to young people.
+Another reason is the product design, which has become increasingly sleek and techy looking.
 Devices can look like pens or zip drives and fit neatly into the palm of a hand.
 And then there’s the marketing, much of which is on social media and targets this age group.
-E-cigarettes have also succeeded in removing many of the negative connotations of conventional cigarettes – users don’t inhale the tar, there is no smoke or unpleasant smell, and they are cheaper than tobacco – all of which add to their appeal.

 Vape Use in Cayman

-Although 40+ countries worldwide have prohibited vaping in all forms, in Cayman these devices are readily available in gas stations and corner shops, and are often prominently displayed, says Simon Miller, the National Drug Council’s prevention specialist.
-Although by law, tobacco products cannot be sold to under-18s in Cayman, it’s a grey area as some vapes do not always contain nicotine and are, therefore, not technically tobacco.
-However, the good news is that vaping products are in the process of being regulated here.
+"Although 40+ countries worldwide have prohibited vaping in all forms, in Cayman these devices are readily available in gas stations and corner shops, and are often prominently displayed," says Simon Miller, the National Drug Council’s (NDC) prevention specialist.

 Risks of Vaping

-Because vapes have been around for less than 15 years, the long-term effects have yet to be seen.
-Their recent emergence also means that there is little regulation surrounding them, and some of the chemicals used in them are unknown, so their safety has not been established.
 Most vapes deliver nicotine, a highly addictive substance that is known to raise the heart rate and increase the risk of heart attack.
 Nicotine is particularly dangerous for young people, as it can have damaging effects on brain development: it may lower impulse control in developing brains and can harm the parts of the brain that control attention and learning.
 Evidence indicates that those who consume nicotine through vaping are more likely to also use traditional tobacco products and try other drugs.

 Even when vapes don’t contain nicotine, the e-liquids that are heated contain other chemicals, some of which are known to be harmful.
 One, diacetyl — a chemical used for flavouring — is linked to a condition called 'popcorn lung', which causes scarring and obstruction in the lungs; another, Vitamin E acetate, was found to be associated with EVALI, the vaping-associated lung injury that hospitalised thousands in 2019.

-Some vapes can also be modified to smoke marijuana, Miller says, and the devices work in such a way that the smell is barely perceptible, so teens could be smoking at home, unbeknownst to their parents.
+"Some vapes can also be modified to smoke marijuana," Miller says, "and the devices work in such a way that the smell is barely perceptible, so teens could be smoking at home, unbeknownst to their parents."
+In the 2024 CISDUS, it was found that 37.7% of students reported their devices contained marijuana.

 Additionally, the heated coils may expose users to heavy metals such as nickel, tin and lead, and in rare cases, faulty lithium batteries have exploded, causing injuries and burns.